Graham · North-West Highlands

 Suilven — common questions

-- How hard is Suilven?
+- How prominent is Suilven?

-- Where do I park for Suilven?
+- Where should I park to climb Suilven?

 - Standard parking is at NC108220 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Suilven?
+- When should I climb Suilven?

 - The standard good-weather months for Suilven are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.